gokulgadkar/gaming-aps-portfolio/README.md

 ### Collision detection in large 3D space

 <img src="https://github.com/gokulgadkar/gaming-aps-portfolio/assets/92873066/61390e72-68cf-4779-8145-8e376b13eb09" height="300">

 Similar to quad-tree there is data structure for a 3d space which stores data in x,y,z coordinates.
 This data-structure is called Oct-tree.

 This data structure handles cuboidal space and operates by dividing cuboid into 8 smaller cuboids.
+Each layer has specific capacity

 ---